Cat Mood Guide: How to Read Your Cat's Body Language

 How Furwise Can Help

 Reading cat body language takes practice.
 Furwise can help you get better at it.
-Take a photo of your cat, and the app looks at their tail position, ear direction, and overall posture to give you a read on how they’re probably feeling, along with suggestions for how to respond.
+Take a photo of your cat, and the app looks at their tail position, ear direction, whisker set, eye state, and overall posture to give you a read on how they’re probably feeling, along with suggestions for how to respond.
+For ambiguous postures that could indicate stress or pain, the app flags them for closer attention rather than guessing at a mood.

 Putting It All Together